Traditional Irish Brown Bread Recipe

 Room Temperature – Irish brown bread tends to dry out quickly.
 Store it in an airtight container or tightly wrapped with plastic on the counter for 2-3 days.
 Try using a bread saver or this bread box to retain moisture.

-Freezer – To preserve the bread for much longer, store cooled brown soda bread by wrapping twice in plastic wrap, then place it in a sealed freezer bag or something similar and keep it in the freezer for up to 3 months.
+Freezer – To preserve the bread for much longer, store cooled brown soda bread by wrapping twice in plastic wrap, then place it in a freezer baggie for up to 3 months.

 Frequently Asked Questions